softworkz/emby-wiki/Live-TV.md

 ## Timers
 A timer represents a single scheduled recording in the future.
 Timers can be queried using **/LiveTv/Timers**.
 If desired they can be filtered based on **ChannelId** or **SeriesTimerId**.
 A single time can be retrieved by Id using **/LiveTv/Timers/{Id}**.

 To schedule a new timer, first make a call to **/LiveTv/Timers/Defaults**.
 This will return a default timer object.
 If the timer is based on a program, pass **ProgramId** on the query string.
 The default timer will be populated with default times and padding values based on configuration.
-To create or update a timer, POST to **/LiveTv/Timers** or **/LiveTv/Timers/{Id}**.
+To create or update a timer, POST the object to **/LiveTv/Timers** or **/LiveTv/Timers/{Id}**.